SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 I write, 'Should I ask Pinkie out?'

-She erases the board and writes, 'Do you like her?'
+Fluttershy erases the board between each message.

-She erases the board for me.
+She writes, 'Do you like her?'

 I write, 'I think so.'